fastrgv/AdaGate/README.md

 [You might need to disconnect unused gamecontrollers to prevent spinning!]

 Look direction is controlled by touch pad or mouse;
 The mouse wheel controls camera zoom.
-(On a MacBook, use a 2-finger swipe)
+(On a MacBook, a 2-finger swipe simulates the mouse wheel.)

 Movement is controlled by the WASD keys or the arrow keys:

 			(Up)
 	(Lt)	(Dn)	(Rt)

 Shoot the two portal guns using:  (L)-key (R)-key, or (if you have two) the two mouse buttons.
 Note that (FTTB) two portals on the same wall are disallowed.